makma/fingerprintjs.com/content/blog/fingerprintjs-announces-soc-2-compliance.md

 ## What’s Next

-This certification is only one of many steps we plan to take to ensure best-in-class security for our customers.
+SOC 2 compliance is only one of many steps we plan to take to ensure best-in-class security for our customers.
 We are planning to achieve SOC 2 Type 2 compliance in the next year.
 This next step will require an ongoing audit of the security procedures outlined in our Type 1 report.

 ## Get in touch